 Sometimes, students need to simply sit down and write.
 Kids who feel that they can write freely will do so more often thus creating better written material.
-While your students may never become life-long journalers, the habit of daily (or almost daily) writing, will serve them well in improving their communication skills.
+Writing prompts for teens can help high school students come up with journal entry topics.
+Many of these are good journal prompts for middle school students, as well.

 - Describe something you did this past summer.